Adblue failure, what next?

 -

-Since DPF and SCR work together , an AdBlue fault may affect the filter filling,
+since DPF and SCR work together, an AdBlue fault can affect filter loading,

 -